Welcome to all of our current Year 6 families who will be joining the Adolescent Community at MIC in 2026.

 As this is a new level of responsibility, Year 7 students are supported by their Guides to follow their timetable, as it requires them to relocate to different classrooms for each lesson.

-Yes, there are lockers in high school and most students use their locker to store their belongings during the day so that students only need to take with them what is needed for a particular lesson.
+Yes, there are lockers in the Adolescent Community.
+Students use their locker to store their belongings during the day so that students only need to take with them what is needed for a particular lesson.
 The lockers are centrally located and easily accessible during the school day.

 There is a balanced approach to academic studies and personal, holistic growth of the individual.
 There are many opportunities for personal growth built into the curriculum with a strong emphasis on the progression of growth and leadership opportunities.

-For example, in Clubs and Teams, younger adolescents in Year 7 and Year 8 participate, while students in Years 9 and 10 design the program and lead the groups, and in Years 11 and 12, students can run their own Montessori+ program and even earn a part-time salary.
+For example, in Clubs and Teams, younger adolescents in Year 7 and Year 8 participate, while students in Years 9 and 10 design the program and lead the groups.

-In the micro-economies, students are an ’employee’ in Year 7 and Year 8, they are a ‘manager’ in Year 9 and Year 10, and assume the role of ‘CEO’ in Year 11 and Year 12.
+In the micro-economies, students are an ’employee’ in Year 7 and Year 8, and they are a ‘manager’ in Year 9 and Year 10.

-All of the usual subjects are taught in the Adolescent Community, but they are taught in an integrated, hands-on way.
+All subjects are taught in the Adolescent Community, but they are taught in an integrated, hands-on way.
 In Year 7, students will study english, maths, science, history, geography, civics and citizenship, economics and business, technology, the arts, and health and physical education.

 Even though subjects are taught in a hands-on, Montessori way, the curriculum has been cross-referenced to the Australian Curriculum to ensure it ticks every box.
 For more on this see the Integrated Curriculum video above.